No-go for the formation of heavy mass Primordial Black Holes in Single Field Inflation: Conclusion

 \subsection{Acknowledgements}

 The authors would like to thank Grant J. Mathews and Katherine Freese for bringing our attention to this problem initially.
 The authors would also like to thank Romesh Kaul, Yogesh and Mohit Kumar Sharma for fruitful discussions.
 Additionally, the authors of this paper would like to sincerely thank Antonio Riotto, Vincent Vennin, Adam Brown, Maxim Khlopov, Amjad Ashoorioon, Gerasimos Rigopoulos, Ying-li, Shu-Lin Cheng, Da-Shin Lee, Kin-Wang Ng, Jinsu Kim, Theodoros Papanikolaou, Xinpeng Wang, H. V. Ragavendra, Alexandros Karam for fruitful communication.
 SC would like to thank the work-friendly environment of The Thanu Padmanabhan Centre For Cosmology and Science Popularization (CCSP), SGT University, Gurugram, Delhi-NCR, for providing tremendous support in research and offering the Assistant Professor (Senior Grade) position.
+SC would like to thank The North American Nanohertz Observatory for Gravitational Waves (NANOGrav) collaboration and the National Academy of Sciences (NASI), Prayagraj, India, for being elected as an associate member and the member of the academy respectively.
 SC would also like to thank all the members of our newly formed virtual international non-profit consortium Quantum Aspects of the Space-Time \& Matter (QASTM) for elaborative discussions.
 The work of MRG is supported by DST, Government of India under the Grant Agreement number IF18-PH-228 (DST INSPIRE Faculty Award).
 The work of MRG and MS is supported by Science and Engineering Research Board (SERB), DST, Government of India under the Grant Agreement number CRG/2022/004120 (Core Research Grant).
 MS is also partially supported by the Ministry of Education and Science of the Republic of Kazakhstan, Grant No. 0118RK00935 and CAS President's International Fellowship Initiative (PIFI).